Vardisgeor/Movie-Library/README.md

 This app provide the ability of search by name of the movie, the category, the year of production and the actors name.

-All the data was stored inside the project, without any usage of external sources for the purpose of the university exam exercise.
+All the data being used was stored inside the project, without any usage of external sources for the purpose of the university exam exercise.